We're giving away a BlackBerry movie prize pack!

 BlackBerry is now playing in theatres.

-Image credit: IFC
+Image credit: Elevation Pictures